lakshaykamat/sde-notes/Backend Dev/API and Auth/API/API Design.md

-Here are some best practices for designing RESTful APIs:
+# Best practices for designing RESTful APIs

 ### **1. Use Nouns for Resource URIs**
    - **Resource Naming**: Use clear, descriptive nouns to represent resources in the URI.
 Avoid using verbs.